FIWARE/tutorials.Step-by-Step/docs/historic-context.md

 ## Mongo DB - Reading Data from a database

-To read mongo-db data from the command line, we will need access to the `mongo` tool run an interactive instance of the `mongo` image as shown to obtain a command line prompt:
+To read mongo-db data from the command-line, we will need access to the `mongo` tool run an interactive instance of the `mongo` image as shown to obtain a command-line prompt:

 ```bash
 docker run -it --network fiware_default  --entrypoint /bin/bash mongo